Last update - May 16th 2014

-The median value of Calcium is in Potatoes, hashed brown, home-prepared which in 100g contains 14 mg of Calcium.
-The average amount of Calcium in 100g of potatoes, based on the list below is 39.46 mg of Calcium.
+The median value of Calcium is found in Potatoes, hashed brown, home-prepared which in 100g contains 14 mg of Calcium.
+The average amount of Calcium contained in 100g of potatoes, based on the list below is 39.46 mg of Calcium.

 From the Calcium content in potatoes list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Calcium.
 Each potatoes item can be scaled by different amounts to adjust the amounts of Calcium so that it is not just, for example, the values in 100g of Potatoes, au gratin, dry mix, unprepared.
 The item can be scaled by quantites in g, oz or typical serving sizes.